skylight-hq/skylight.digital/pages/career_pathways/product-manager.md

 description: Find out what a product manager does and the skills you need to do the job.
 permalink: /careers/career-pathways/product-manager/
 preload: career_pathways/product-manager.svg
+updated_date: November 17, 2021
 toc:
   - Introduction
   - Associate product manager
-  - Junior product manager
+  - Product manager I
-  - Product manager
+  - Product manager II
   - Senior product manager
   - Staff product manager
   - Principal product manager
-updated_date: November 17, 2021
 levels:
   - Associate
- - Junior
+  - I
- - "Mid-level"
+  - II
   - Senior
   - Staff
   - Principal
 ---

 A Product Manager (PM) at Skylight is responsible for strategy, planning, execution, stakeholder management, and team health.
 PMs partner with engineers, product designers, user researchers, and client stakeholders to inform their product decisions.
 A PM must have a clear understanding of users’ needs, the business objectives, and the stakeholders’ vision so they can quickly make feature decisions and determine priority.
 At a high level, it’s the PM’s job to figure out what to build next and why.